 - Teach your children the Corporal and Spiritual Works of Mercy and give them practical examples.

 - Have your children help you bake bread like St. Elizabeth and distribute some to your neighbors.

 - St. Elizabeth is the patroness of the Franciscan Third Order (tertiary) and of all Catholic Charities.
-Find out more about what a third order is, particularly the Franciscan Third Order.
+Find out more about what is a third order, particularly the Franciscan Third Order.

 - See Nameday Ideas for St. Elizabeth, including dessert and symbols and prayers.

 - See Christian Iconography for images of St. Elizabeth.

 - Catholic Cuisine has a few food ideas for St. Elizabeth's feast day.